serge-pierre/replkit/README.md

   - `.clear` — Clear the screen
   - `.reload` — Re-execute the `--file` passed at startup
   - `.load <file>` — Load and run commands from a file
+  - `.alias [@name = expr]` — List aliases or define new alias
+  - `.unalias @name` — Delete alias @name
 - Batch file support:
   - `--file` for preloading commands at startup
   - `--run` to inject a one-line command
   - Lines starting with `#` and empty lines are ignored
-- Tab completion for interpreter keywords, meta-commands, and recent history
+- Tab completion for interpreter keywords, meta-commands, aliases, and history
 - Logging support via `--log` and `--loglevel`

 ---